emartech/pure-scheduler/README.md

 val scheduled: F[B] = effect runOn schedule
 ```

-### Retrying effects - not yet implemented
+### Retrying effects

 A schedule of type `Schedule[F, E, B]` can be used to retry effects of type `F[A]` that can fail with an error of type `E`.
-A function for repeating effects are provided as an extension method for suitable `F`-s (having a `cats.Moderror[?[_], E]` instance for them).
+A function for repeating effects are provided as an extension method for suitable `F`-s (having a `cats.Moderror[?[_], E]` and a `cats.effect.Timer` instance for them).

 > Note, that this `E` in practice will most likely be `Throwable`, given that the majority of proper effect types out there can only fail with `Throwable`-s.
 Except for ZIO, but users of ZIO are probably better off with using ZIO Schedules anyway.
+Another possibility, when this E may not be a `Throwable` is when one uses `EitherT` for example.

 ```scala
 import com.emarsys.scheduler.Schedule